borchero/pycave/docs/index.rst

 --------

 - Support for GPU, TPU, and multi-node training by implementing models in PyTorch and relying on `PyTorch Ligthning <https://www.pytorchlightning.ai/>`_
+- Mini-batch training for all models such that they can be used on huge datasets
 - Highly structured implementation of models

   - High-level ``Estimator`` API allows for easy usage such that models feel and behave like in